 How to Properly Install Insulation in Your Dog House

 To properly install insulation, make sure it fits snugly without gaps.
-Start by cutting plywood panels to fit over the insulation8.
+Start by cutting plywood panels to fit over the insulation.
 Use rust-resistant screws to secure it, drilling pilot holes every 10 inches for stability.
 Adding a hinge to the roof makes cleaning easy, keeping your dog’s home healthy.

 Weatherproofing Your DIY Dog House

 To make your dog house weatherproof, pick the right sealants and paints.
 Use outdoor-rated sealants to stop moisture damage and make your wood last longer.
 Choose paints that don’t peel, fade, or get damaged by water.
-These steps help keep your pet safe and cozy all year.
+These steps help keep your pet safe and cosy all year.

 Selecting the Right Exterior Sealants and Paints